jonheslop/dotfiles/README.md

 # dotfiles

-My dotfiles for vim, hyper and zsh
+My dotfiles for vim and zsh

 ## Things that I install first